limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ![0.iia4qhz8ici](/assets/images/posts/gemini-inc-v2-walkthrough/0.iia4qhz8ici.png)

-There's a Burp extension &mdash; **Bypass WAF**, that can help us do this seamlessly.
+There's a Burp extension—**Bypass WAF**, that can help us do this seamlessly.
 Essentially, the extension adds custom headers such as `X-Forwarded-For: 127.0.0.1` to every HTTP request made through Burp.
 The instruction to add the extension is beyond the scope of this walkthrough.

 Suffice to say, after adding the custom headers, I'm able to display **General Settings** and **Execute Command**.